Young, Hunter lead Hawks to 132-103 play-in rout of Hornets

 The Hornets closed the regular season strong and felt like they had a good chance to win a couple of play-in games on the road.
 But those hopes came crashing down against their I-85 rival.

-The Hawks led by as many as 13 in the first half before settling for a 60-52 advantage at the break.
+The Hawks led by 13 in the first half before settling for a 60-52 advantage at the break.
 Charlotte had a bit of momentum in the closing minutes of the half, but it sure didn’t carry over to the third.

 The Hawks outscored the Hornets 42-24 during that 12-minute barrage, hitting 16 of 24 shots, and led 102-76 heading to the final period.